EmaMerca/shocks/README.md

 If using VS code  add `"python.venvPath": "~/.cache/pypoetry/virtualenvs"` to settings.json
 if using pycharm
 - select the right env.
-In pycharm: settings>python interpreter>select the one u want (the file to select should be in `<chosen env>/bin/python`)
+In pycharm: settings>python interpreter>select the one u want (the file to select should be in `.venv<chosen env>/bin/python`)
 - add black formatter https://akshay-jain.medium.com/pycharm-black-with-formatting-on-auto-save-4797972cf5de
 - set vscode keymap in settings>keymap (sinatll the plugin if vscode option is not in the dropdown menu), also add the shortcat to "clone caret above/below"